biapy/biapy-bashlings/doc/realpath-check.md

 ### realpath-check

-Resolve a real absolute path and check its existence.
+Resolve a real absolute path and for check its existence.
 If the file does not exists, display an error message and return error.
 Print its absolute real path on stdout if found.